Darker (magazine): History

 Darker was founded in 2011 succeeding another webzine The Darkness (Тьма).
-Darkness editor Mikhail Parfenov ran the new project that soon became even more successful than its predecessor.
-The first issue of Darker Magazine has been released on April 21, 2011 and since then has been publishing every month on 20th.
-Since that time Darker released a lot of reviews of books and movies and also interviews with notable horrormakers.
+Darkness editor Mikhail Parfyonov ran the new project that soon became even more successful than its predecessor.
+The first issue of Darker was released on April 21, 2011 and since then has been published every month on 20th.
+Darker also prints reviews of books and movies and interviews with notable creators in the horror genre.